8 Days Tibet Mount Everest Memorable Tour with Flight to Kathmandu

 Day 7 Shigatse - Lhasa / 280km, About 6hrs' Driving (B)

-Then drive back to Lhasa long the legendary Yaluzangbu River, the mother river of Tibet.
-On the halfway, you will take a visit to Nyemo Tunba which was the home of Tunmi Sangbuzha who invented the Tibetan character as well as the famous Tibetan Incense.
-In the peak season (May ~ October usually), you also have a chance to witness the process of making Tibetan Incense with water mill.
-At the same time, the scenery here is fabulous - ancient cypress trees, green willows, murmuring river...
+After your visit in Tashilhunpo Monastery, you will begin your journey back to Lhasa, traveling along the legendary Yarlung Tsangpo River, also known as the mother river of Tibet.
+On the way, you will make a stop at Nyemo Tunba, the historic home of Tunmi Sangbuzha, the inventor of the Tibetan character as well as the renowned Tibetan Incense.
+During peak season (usually from May to October), you might have a chance to witness the traditional process of making Tibetan Incense with a water mill.
+The surrounding scenery here is equally captivating, with ancient cypress trees, lush green willows, and the soothing sound of the river adding to the charm of the place.

 Day 8 Lhasa - Kathmandu Flight (B)